-The fair value of share options at grant date was calculated using the binomial option pricing model prepared by Peak Vision.
+The fair value of share options at grant date was calculated using the binomial option pricing model prepared by Peak Vision Appraisals Limited, the qualified professional independent valuer.
 The inputs into the model were as follows:

-6 April 2022 21 May 2021 18 May 2020 10 April 2019 Exercise price (HK\$) 0.1032 0.131 0.274 0.156 Expected volatility (%) 135 139 43 40 Expected option life (years) 3 3 3 10 Expected dividend yield (%) Risk-free interest rate (%) 0.213 0.213 0.306 1.651 Fair value per share option at grant date (HK\$) 0.05 0.07 0.07 0.08
+6 April 21 May 18 May 10 April

+2022 2021 2020 2019

+Exercise price (HK\$) 0.1032 0.131 0.274 0.156

+Expected volatility (%) 135 139 43 40

+Expected option life (years) 3 3 3 10

+Expected dividend yield (%)

+Risk-free interest rate (%) 0.213 0.213 0.306 1.651

+Fair value per share option at grant date (HK\$) 0.05 0.07 0.07 0.08

 Expected volatility was determined by using the historical volatility of the Company's share price over the previous 3 years.
-The expected life used in the model has been adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations.
+The expected life used in the model has been adjusted, based on management's best estimates, for the effects of non-transferability, exercise restrictions and behavioural considerations.

 The binomial option pricing model has been used to estimate the fair value of the options.
-The variables and assumptions used in computing the fair value of the share options are based on the directors' best estimate.
+The variables and assumptions used in computing the fair value of the share options are based on the directors' best estimates.
 The value of an option varies with different variables of certain subjective assumptions.